EENI Global Business School

 International Chamber of Shipping (ICS).

-The purpose of the International Chamber of Shipping is to promote the interests of the ship-owners and operators in all matters related to the maritime transport policy and ship operations.
+The purpose of the International Chamber of Shipping is to promote interests of ship-owners and operators in all matters related to Maritime transport policy and ship operations.

 There are more than 50,000 merchant ships operating internationally, transporting all types of cargo.
 The world fleet is registered in more than 150 nations and is manned by more than one million sailors of virtually all nationalities.

-The international shipping industry is the responsible for the transportation of around 90% of the world's trade.
+The international shipping industry is the responsible for transportation of around 90% of world trade.

-1. The International Chamber of Shipping was created in 1921
+1. The International Chamber of Shipping was founded in 1921

 2. Its headquarters are in London (UK)